Animal Control

 To Claim an Animal

-• To claim dogs, call the Smith County Animal Control administrative office Monday-Friday 1 p.m.-5 p.m.
+• To claim dogs, call the Smith County Animal Control administrative office Monday-Friday 8 a.m.-5 p.m.

 • To claim livestock, call the Low Risk Animal Control.